clockworklabs/spacetime-docs/docs/unity/part-1.md

 # Unity Multiplayer Tutorial - Part 1

+> [!IMPORTANT]
+> TODO: This draft may link to WIP repos, docs or temporarily-hosted images - be sure to replace with final links/images after prerequisite PRs are approved (that are not yet approved upon writing this) -> then delete this memo.

 ## Project Setup

 This progressive tutorial will guide you to:

 1. Quickly setup up a multiplayer game project demo, using Unity and SpacetimeDB.
-2. Publish your demo SpacetimeDB C# server module to `testnet`.
+1. Publish your demo SpacetimeDB C# server module to `testnet`.

 💡 Need help?
 [Join our Discord server](https://discord.gg/spacetimedb)!

-> [!IMPORTANT]
-> TODO: This draft may link to WIP repos or docs - be sure to replace with final links after prerequisite PRs are approved (that are not yet approved upon writing this)

 ## 1. Clone the Project